tensorforce/tensorforce/UPDATE_NOTES.md

 we are continuously implementing small updates and bug fixes, which will not be tracked here in detail but through github issues.

+12th January

+- Implemented some hot-fixes following changes in TensorFlow regarding variable registration.
+  These changes (first observed in 1.4) caused our custom getters for tf.make_template to register variables differently, thus sometimes causing double registration in our variable lists.
+  The latest pip version 0.3.5 combined with TensorFlow 1.5.0rc0 address these issues.

 6th January

 - In December, a number of bugs regarding exploration and a numberical issue in generalised